-Incense sticks are thin pieces of wood, usually bamboo or sandalwood, which are dipped in a blend of fragrant plant matter, combustible wood powders, and binding agents.
+Incense sticks are thin pieces of wood, usually made from bamboo or sandalwood, which are dipped in a blend of fragrant plant matter, combustible wood powders, and binding agents.

 What are Incense Cones?

-Incense cones are similar to incense sticks.
-However, they do not contain a stick base, only plant matter, combustibles, fillers, and binders, which combine to form a cone shape.
+are similar to incense sticks, however, they do not contain a stick base, only plant matter, combustibles, fillers, and binders, which combine to form a cone shape.